Bill limiting cryptomining threatens Rochester company

-Three years ago, Foundry had only 3 employees.
+Three years ago, Foundry had only three employees.
 Today, they have 170 people all working on crypto mining.

 It’s a term often met with confusion, according to Foundry Director of Public Policy Kyle Schneps.